Altair Engineering: 2020s

 In June 2020, the company announced that it would be providing software updates for all of its products.
 The updates were implemented to improve workflows and provide access to a broader set of tools for data analytics, machine learning, and physics.
 In January 2021, Altair announced that it would collaborate with Rolls-Royce Holdings on a project using AI and machine learning to improve the aero jet engine design process.
 In November 2021, Altair's PBS Professional workload manager was selected by the Argonne National Laboratory to be used across the organization's high performance computing (HPC) systems, including the Polaris and Aurora supercomputers.
 That same month, Altair was also included on Inc. Magazine's 2021 Best-Led Companies list.
 In December, Altair was named as one of Investor's Business Daily's Best 100 ESG Companies.

-Products

-Altair develops and provides software and cloud services for product development, high-performance computing (HPC), simulation, artificial intelligence, and data intelligence.
-The company also offers its customers access to software applications from over 55 different software companies through its Altair Partner Alliance.